Aon | Professional Services Practice

 Insurance can form part of the response.
 A combination of insurance responses may already provide some protection against reputation events.
 These may provide access to response expertise as well as reimbursement for financial losses:

-- Reputation response cost protection has been added to some PI policies
+- Reputation response cost protection has been added to some professional indemnity policies

 - Revenue protection has been added to some business interruption covers